jwpleow/burgersequation/README.md

 Parameters of the problem are stored in the Model class (Model.cpp and Model.h), with data processing done in the Burgers class (Burgers.cpp and Burgers.h), and the functions called in burgers.cpp.

-### Things to fix:

-Needlessly complicated MPI tags for send/receives
-Split the code used in Burgers::TimeIntegrateVelField() into separate functions
-Use a less ghetto solution for cutting rows/columns that does not change the localNx and localNy number
-Assembly of submatrices is broken for nPx != nPy (?)